Mental health services for schools in Northern Ireland

 Some support pathways schools in Northern Ireland may want to explore are:

-- In-school counsellors: The Department of Education has funded an independent counselling service for post-primary aged pupils in grant-aided schools since 2007.
-However, the same support is not available for primary pupils.
-Some organisations in Northern Ireland can supply counsellors to come into schools and work with children.
-Examples of trusted organisations offering this service include Action Mental Health and Family Works.
+- In-school counsellors: The Department of Education funds an independent counselling service for secondary-aged pupils in all grant-aided schools.
+All schools will have a designated ‘key contact’ who can refer students to the service.
+However, the same support is not available for primary pupils or for further education settings.
+Some organisations in Northern Ireland can supply counsellors to come into settings and work with pupils.
+Examples of trusted organisations offering this service include Action Mental Healthand Family Works.

 Broader community services